PostgREST/postgrest/api.rst

   GET /people HTTP/1.1

 There are no deeply/nested/routes.
-Each route provides OPTIONS, GET, POST, PATCH, and DELETE verbs depending entirely on database permissions.
+Each route provides OPTIONS, GET, HEAD, POST, PATCH, and DELETE verbs depending entirely on database permissions.

 .. note::